MLogdberg/mlogdberg.github.io/_posts/2018-08-28-API Management Template Creator Updates.md

 Updates on the [API Management Template Creator](https://github.com/MLogdberg/APIManagementARMTemplateCreator) has been published a few weeks back:

-A minior thing for usage but great for consistency and quality in the generator is that there are alot of tests added.
+A minor thing for usage but great for consistency and quality in the generator is that there are alot of tests added.

 * Functions support added
 * Updated Logic App Support